townmath/cisp400-reader/_sources/trees/bst.rst

 - A variable to store the node value
 - Pointers to the left and right child nodes, which might themselves be sub-trees.
-- We are adding an additional pointer to the parent node.

-  Every tree node except for the root contains exactly 1 parent node.

-  A parent pointer makes tree iterating more flexible as we will see later.

 .. code-block:: cpp